Definition of Risk Shifting

 Some of the advantages are given below:

-- The risk shifting helps the company to get rid of some extra burden.
+- This helps the company to get rid of some extra burden.

-- In this process, the risk is transferred to the third party that is ultimately beneficial for the company.
+- In this process, the risk is transferred to the third party, ultimately benefiting the company.

-- The risk shifting can be very helpful in the case of companies who are suffering from financial loss.
+- It can be very helpful in the case of companies that are suffering from financial loss.

-- In many companies the significant risk is shifting form the equity shareholders to the debt holders because of some financial arrangements and this process of risk shifting helps the company to get over with the downside.
+- In many companies, the significant risk is shifting from the equity shareholders to the debt holders because of some financial arrangements, which helps the company overcome the downside.

-- From this method, the risk can be managed properly at the time of crisis and the company members will be able to focus on the key areas of operation.
+- From this method, the risk can be managed properly during the crisis, and the company members can focus on the key areas of operation.

 Disadvantages